-Through these curricula, students learn the basics of programming and programming design.
+In BS in Computer Science programs, students learn the basics of programming and programming design.
 They may also complete elective courses in popular programming languages such as Java and C++.
 More advanced topics like computer applications are also part of these studies.
+In order to apply to one of these four-year programs, prospective students must have a high school diploma or the equivalent.

 The basics of programming and program design form the core of this degree program.
-In addition to programming courses in languages like Java and C++, students may take advanced coursework in calculus, matrix algebra, and physics.
+Students may also take advanced coursework in calculus, matrix algebra, and physics.
 Some possible programming course topics may include:

 - Introduction to programming languages